Graduate Application Mentorship Program (GAMP)

 How GAMP Works

 Click the link below to apply!
-The survey should take approximately 5-10 minutes to complete and will ask you some questions about your demographics, familiarity with the application process, and research interests.
+The application form should take approximately 5-10 minutes to complete and will ask you some questions about your demographics, familiarity with the application process, and research interests.
 We will use your answers to do our best to match you with a compatible mentor (they fill out a similar survey).
 It's our goal to match every mentee with a mentor, but if we are overwhelmed with applications, priority will be given to prospective students with the most need.
-The survey will be open from August 5, 2022 - September 23, 2022.
+The application will be open from August 1, 2023 - September 22, 2023.

 Frequently Asked Questions: